dsaltm/BlenderAe-Documentation/README.md

-# BlenderAE - Blender to After Effects Data Transfer
+# BlenderAe Documentation

-## Description
+## What is BlenderAe?
-What does Blender_Ae do?
+BlenderAe is a Blender addon that enables bidirectional data transfer between Blender and After Effects.
+Connect, select and export data from Blender to After Effects, or import layers from After Effects to Blender!

-Blender_Ae transfers selected object and scene data from Blender to After Effects.
+## What data does BlenderAe currently support?
 Currently supported data includes:

 1. Cameras.